 A great diversity of wildlife species make their home in the Sierra Nevada, from flocks of rosy-crowned finches foraging atop the highest peaks in Yosemite, to the elusive ringtail roaming the foothills of the Central Sierra by starlight.
-You can see more abundant creatures like coyote, which also roam most of the U.S., or you might get lucky and see a Yosemite toad or another rare species that can only be found in the Sierra Nevada.
-The habitat needs of species varies too, thus the threats facing wildlife are wide – ranging.
+You might see abundant creatures like coyotes, which roam most of the U.S., or you might get lucky and see a Yosemite toad or another rare species endemic to the Sierra Nevada.
+Habitat needs vary from species to species, and thus the threats facing wildlife are wide-ranging.

-CSERC’s staff sets up motion triggered photo stations in remote, unprotected roadless areas and other places within the Stanislaus National Forest and Yosemite to locate rare wildlife species.
-We collaborate with agency staff to help meet the need to survey for rare species and the data we provide is used to help inform decision makers and complete adequate environmental analyses for projects.
+CSERC biologists set up motion triggered photo stations to locate rare wildlife species in remote, unprotected roadless areas within the Stanislaus National Forest and Yosemite.
+We collaborate with government agencies to help meet survey needs for rare species, and the data we provide helps inform land use decisions and environmental analyses.

-Learn interesting facts about some of our local wildlife here in the Yosemite region.
-Species that are endemic to the Sierra Nevada can’t be found anywhere else, and often have interesting and unique qualities that distinguish them from similar species.
-Learn more about the critters you could see locally in the Sierra Nevada region.
+Learn interesting facts about some of our wildlife here in the Yosemite region.
+The Sierra Nevada is home to many endemic species, meaning they can’t be found anywhere else.
+These species often have interesting and distinctive adaptations, due to their evolution in an environment as unique as these mountains.
+Learn more about the critters you could encounter here in the Sierra Nevada region.

 Have You Found Injured Wildlife?

 Click here to see a list of Wildlife Rehabilitation Facilities throughout California organized by County.

 Photos of the amazing diversity of local species.